Comedian Jim Gaffigan apologises over peddling Moriori, Māori myth used to justify colonialism in Amazon Prime special

 "So they met with the Māori and they were like, 'So what happened to these Moriori people?
 Did you kill them?'
 And they were like, 'yeah, and then we ate them', and the English were like, 'We were thinking we could share the islands'.
 Do you wanna share them?'

-"'You're not hungry now are you?
+"You're not hungry now are you?
 Get them shepherds pie, tell them it's made out of shepherds'.

 "They were cannibals."